becodeorg/yu-4-css-frameworks-Bunyaminugur/README.md

 Bootstrap CSS Frameworks

-netlify link of the website : https://ubiquitous-biscuit-c2e0bd.netlify.app/
+i made the website on my desktop if you look at the webpage with Dimension Responsive 1920 it should look normal netlify link of the website (inspect with Dimension Responsive 1920) : https://ubiquitous-biscuit-c2e0bd.netlify.app/